What Is Executive Function?

-- And other conditions.
+- And other conditions

-A lack of executive functioning abilities, oftentimes tied to ADHD can present problems for individuals trying to function independently in society.
+A lack of executive functioning abilities, oftentimes tied to ADHD, can present problems for individuals trying to function independently in society.
 A lack of executive functioning abilities can also lead to struggles around:

-- creating a schedule or routine in one’s life
+- Creating a schedule or routine in one’s life.

-- managing a school or work schedule,
+- Managing a school or work schedule.

-- paying attention and remembering details
+- Paying attention and remembering details.

-- acting appropriately in certain social situations
+- Acting appropriately in certain social situations.

-- learning from one’s mistakes or successes in the past
+- Learning from one’s mistakes or successes in the past.

-At Collegiate Coaching Services, we often see clients who, while intelligent and academically capable, present with some level of an executive functioning deficit.
-We have a strong focus on life skills and we often work with young adults who need help structuring their day, managing their class schedule and responsiblities, managing their employment responsibilities, and interacting appropriately with their peers, parents, and others in their lives, as well as improving their ability to advocate for their needs and wants.
+At Collegiate Coaching Services we often see clients who, while intelligent and academically capable, present with some level of an executive functioning deficit.
+We have a strong focus on life skills and we often work with young adults who need help structuring their day, managing their class schedule and responsibilities, managing their employment responsibilities, and interacting appropriately with their peers, parents, and others in their lives, as well as improving their ability to advocate for their needs and wants.
 We utilize the techniques below to support clients:

 - Reflect and evaluate past decisions and outcomes in order to make well-informed future decisions.